 All College of Pharmacy faculty members and students have responsibilities in assuring that graduates of the Professional Program have acquired the necessary foundation to provide pharmaceutical care to patients throughout their professional careers.
 The College of Pharmacy has an obligation to provide each student with a fair opportunity to meet the high standards of scholarship and integrity associated with the PharmD degree and the profession of pharmacy.
 As professional students progress through their programs of study in the curriculum, the faculty members of the College of Pharmacy are obligated to evaluate whether students are qualified to receive the degree of Doctor of Pharmacy.
 However, it is ultimately the responsibility of each student to meet performance standards.
-In seeking these academic credentials, with the understanding that satisfactory performance is a prerequisite to the receipt of that credential, students are consenting to frank evaluation by those charged with the responsibility of supervising performance in both the didactic and experiential courses.
-Faculty members of the College of Pharmacy are qualified as professionals to observe and judge all aspects of a student's academic performance, including demonstrated knowledge, technical and interpersonal skills, attitudes and professional character, as well as ability to master the required curriculum.
+In seeking these academic credentials, with the understanding that satisfactory performance is a prerequisite to the receipt of that credential, students are consenting to frank evaluation by those charged with the college of Pharmacy are qualified as professionals to observe and judge all aspects of a student's academic performance, including demonstrated knowledge, technical and interpersonal skills, attitudes and professional character, as well as ability to master the required curriculum.